 The Domain Name System is responsible for translating domain names to IP addresses.
 This makes access to websites a lot easier.
 A good Virtual Private Network Is expected to have an encrypted DNS system.
 A DNS leak implies that the location and IP address of your internet service provider is exposed.
 This will make it possible for anyone to unmask your real IP Address and location.

 What is DNS and how does it work, learn more here.

 A simple way to check if there is DNS leak in your VPN tunnel is to connect to a server with a location outside your country then use tools like dnsleaktest.com to check.
 Typically, since you are using a VPN, your IP address and location shouldn’t match that of your ISP.
 If it does then there is a leak in your DNS.

 IP Address Leak Test

-This is the basic service offered by almost every VPN service provider.
-However, not every one of them can protect IP address as effectively as they promise which sounds ridiculous but is absolutely true.
+This is the basic service offered by almost every Top VPN Services provider.
+However, not every one of them can protect IP addresses as effectively as they promise which sounds ridiculous but is absolutely true.
 This is why you should carry out tests.
 This way you are sure that your IP address is not being leaked as your browse especially in case of a drop in the connection.

 WebRTC leak test

 The WebRTC is seen in browsers that allow P2P file sharing within the browser without a need for a plugin like Chrome, Firefox, Opera and so on.
 A WebRTC leak can occur if your IP address is leaked while playing videos via these APIs.
 You should test for this as well or simply disable WebRTC in your browser to prevent the leak.